 So, to be a successful Genetic Counselor, these professionals must also possess strong communication skills, allowing them to effectively communicate with their patients.
 Furthermore, communications skills are needed to explain complex findings to patients in ways which the patients can better understand and interpret them.
 Additionally, decision-making skills are imperative in this career, helping Genetic Consultants determine which tests, if any, need to be conducted to come to the most accurate results.

-“Experience in or exposure to the healthcare field prior to entering this career, especially the mental health or critical care side, I feel is very useful,” McCarty added.
+“Experience in or exposure to the healthcare field prior to entering this career in healthcare, especially the mental health or critical care side, I feel is very useful,” McCarty added.
 “Beyond the required schooling, a breadth of skills, including the ability to appropriately empathize and be present with a family during a trying time, are ideal.”

 Lastly, critical-thinking skills are important in the career of a Licensed Genetic Counselors, as these professionals must assess a patient’s genetics and apply their knowledge and genetic skill sets to helping patients determine and assess their genetic risks.